OwenKruse/OwensRRSTradeBot/README.md

 # Real Relative Strength Trading Bot

-A trading bot that uses relative strength to determine entries and exits is a computer program that utilizes technical analysis to analyze the relative strength of various assets in the market.
+A trading bot that uses relative strength to determine entries and exits.
+Utilizes technical analysis to analyze the relative strength of various assets in the market.
 The bot utilizes this analysis to determine when to buy and sell these assets in order to generate profits for the user.

 To determine entry points, the bot looks for assets that are showing a strong relative strength compared to other assets in the market.
 For example, if the bot is analyzing the stock market, it may look for stocks that are outperforming the overall market and have a high relative strength.
 Once the bot has identified these strong assets, it will use this information to determine when to buy them in order to take advantage of their upward price momentum.